Inbox 0: in a bad way.

 - Use concise language.
 When you name your blog, develop a tagline, or craft a headline, pick three easy words that differentiate your business.

 - Outline major points.
-You’ll flesh out the details of your content when you write, but ensure posts are cohesive before you begin.
+You’ll flesh out the details of your content when you write each line, but ensure posts are cohesive before you begin.

 - Write one compelling line.
 The stress of writing a blog post, landing page, or ebook is imaginary.
 Each line you write is the only reality.
 Put your head down; do the work.